cchanging/asterinas/docs/src/kernel/roadmap.md

 VM-based Trusted Execution Environment (TEE) technology, such as ARM CCA, AMD SEV, and Intel TDX.
 Applications running inside TEEs often handle private or sensitive data.
-By running on a lightweight and memory-safe OS kernel like Asterinas, they can greatly enhance security and privacy.
+By running on a lightweight and memory-safe OS kernel like Astros, they can greatly enhance security and privacy.

 2. Secure containers: